• Feb 25, 2025

 • Nearby popular attractions- Van Vihar National Park, Bhimbetka Rock Shelter, Shaurya Smarak, Udayagiri Caves, Moti Masjid, and Lakshmi Narayan Temple.

-An outstanding 13th-century architectural marvel and a magnificent testament to devotion and creativity, the Konark Sun Temple of Odissa showcases the zenith of Odisha Temple Architecture.
-A massive temple and a prominent tourist attraction is dedicated to the Sun God, Surya, where the chariot of the Sun God is beautifully carved along with the 24 wheels, which showcase the accurate time as the sun passes over the sky and the shadow falls over the Daedalian spoke of the chariot.
+An outstanding 13th-century architectural marvel and a magnificent testament to devotion and creativity, the Konark Sun Temple of Odisha showcases the zenith of Odisha Temple Architecture.
+A massive temple and prominent tourist attraction is dedicated to the Sun God, Surya, where the Sun God's chariot is beautifully carved, with 24 wheels that accurately track time as the sun passes across the sky and the shadow falls over the Daedalian spokes of the chariot.

 • Best time to visit- Between October and February.